Radisson Hotels: Radisson Blu

 Radisson Blu is an international chain of upscale hotels.
 Its hotels are mainly located in major cities, key airport gateways and leisure destinations.
 Radisson Blu has roots dating back to the opening of the SAS Royal Hotel in Denmark in 1960 and was the world's first designer hotel.
 After several name changes, spin offs, and rebranding, the Radisson Blu brand name was established in 2009.

-Radisson Blu Edwardian Hotels is a line of luxury hotels in London and Manchester, owned by Edwardian Hotels and often operating in historic buildings: Some of its hotels include the Radisson Blu Edwardian, Heathrow and the Radisson Blu Edwardian, Hampshire.
+One spin off is Radisson Blu Edwardian Hotels, a line of luxury hotels in London and Manchester, England.
+They are owned by Edwardian Hotels and often operate in historic buildings.